 - Troubleshooting: After listening to a complaint, you will have to determine its cause and then figure out how to make the proper repairs.

-- Critical Thinking: When solving a problem, you may have to weigh possible solutions before you can choose the best one.
+- Critical Thinking: When solving a problem, it is essential to weigh possible solutions before choosing the best one.

-- Verbal Communication: You must be able to clearly explain to customers the work you are planning to do and the related costs.
+- Verbal Communication: You must be able to clearly explain to customers the required work and related costs.

 - Physical Strength: Plumbers must be able to lift heavy equipment and tools.

 The job outlook for this field is excellent, according to the U.S. Bureau of Labor Statistics.
 Employment is expected to grow by 15% between 2016 and 2026.
 This is is faster than the average for all occupations.